View this page in our printable booklet (PDF) here:

 - The world runs on conventional energy sources such as coal, oil, and natural gas.
 The United States possesses and produces more of these resources than any other country.
 Restricting U.S. production, use, and export of these energy sources would leave the United States and its global allies at the mercy of potentially hostile foreign nations.

-For example, global crop production is undergoing consistent growth, thanks in part to Earth’s modest warming.
-Global crop yields set new records virtually every year, reducing climate-related pressures for people to flee their countries and migrate to others.
+warming trends.
+Global crop yields have set new records nearly every year, reducing climate-related pressures for people to flee their countries.2

 Climate At A Glance is a Project of The Heartland Institute